ousbayaa/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a framework created by Facebook.
+The problems it tries to solve is development of large applications that changes over time.

 - [ ] What does it mean to _think_ in react?

+Designing the application using components and states.

 - [ ] Describe state.

+State is the current state of an application.

 - [ ] Describe props.

+A way to pass in data from one components to another.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are pices of code that are run when a state or prop changes.
+You sync them by adding the prop or state as a parameter in the useEffect function.

 ## Project Set Up